I have updated this post, check it out and tell me what you think, click here: Titanium or Tungsten vs. Gold or Platinum Wedding Bands, Revisited

 Get a Good Wedding Band with Value and Versatility in it!

 Getting married?
 Don’t Buy Titanium and Tungsten Wedding Bands.
 Get a gold or platinum ring.
 Leave the titanium and tungsten for your right hand.
-Or break it out to go hiking or rock climbing.
+Or break it out to go hiking.
 But for the ring that represents your union and your love don’t go cheap and temporary.